leroykayanda/eks-cluster/docs/demo-app.md

 **Instructions**

 - Set up a terraform cloud workspace named demo-app-aws-dev
-- Set up aws credentials by adding 2 terraform cloud environment variables AWS_ACCESS_KEY_ID & AWS_SECRET_ACCESS_KEY
+- Set up aws credentials by adding 2 terraform cloud environment variables AWS_ACCESS_KEY_ID & AWS_SECRET_ACCESS_KEY or better yet, use dynamic credentials such that terraform will assume an IAM role during each run.
+This is more secure than having long lived AWS credentials in terraform cloud.
 - Navigate to the demo-app folder
 - Set up demo-app/terraform/backend.tf
 - Set up these environment variables in terraform cloud.